 Ardmore real estate is some of the most expensive in Alabama, although Ardmore house values don't compare to the most expensive real estate in the U.S.

-When you are in Ardmore, you'll notice that it is more blue-collar than most other communities in America.
-35.37% of Ardmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ardmore is generally considered to be a blue-collar town.
+35.37% of the Ardmore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ardmore is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Ardmore who work in teaching (8.01%), healthcare (7.14%), and food service (6.97%).

 Also of interest is that Ardmore has more people living here who work in computers and math than 95% of the places in the US.